 There are many elements to the fees you pay; some are more clearly disclosed than others.
 The key components to the costs associated with investment accounts are:

-- The fees for the funds your account is invested in.
+- The fees for the funds in which your account is invested.
 Fee information is indicated in the expense ratio column and is based on the fees disclosed by the fund providers.

 - Unpublished fund fee data.
 Specialty funds may charge fees that can range from 0.5% to over 3% and are not plainly disclosed.
 For 401k plans, this data should be available in the recently required disclosures statement and on your plan administrator’s website.
 We allow you to set the fund fees for the group of funds for which there is no publicly available data.

 We use your date of birth to determine your current age and selected investment account balances as a starting point for estimating the impact of fees on your retirement goals.
 We factor in the typical retirement age, expected annual future contributions (employee and employer), your selected risk tolerance, and return on investment based on historical trends and fund administrative and advice fees, some of which are based on specific funds you currently own in your retirement account(s).
 From this data we calculate your estimated annual contributions, earnings and the effect of fees on your total return over time and present this information graphically so you can easily see what you would have in retirement before and after fees.
 The information provided is for informational purposes only and is based on certain assumptions and historical data.
 Past performance is not necessarily indicative of future returns.
 No guarantee is made with respect to performance.
 You may wish to seek the advice of a professional in planning your retirement.